 All vehicles converted from left-hand drive to right-hand drive must be converted in accordance with the Code of Practice for Steering Conversions for Left Hand Drives.

-An engineering report prepared by a Chartered Professional Engineer, must be submitted specifying that the requirements of VSB Number 4 have been met.
+An engineering report prepared by a light vehicle engineering signatory must be submitted specifying that the requirements of VSB Number 4 have been met.

-For all steering conversions, an application to modify should be sent to Vehicles Standards.
+For all steering conversions, an application to modify should be sent to Vehicle Standards.
 You will be sent a Statement of Requirements to complete.